 To pretend you don’t need to know which players have real quality is, in my view, just lazy.

 And it’s naive to think you can navigate FI just using a spreadsheet, you have to understand the market and it’s trends too.

-It’s this killer combination of strong trend knowledge and understanding of the direction of the market backed up by diligent and high quality research that breeds consistent success.
+This killer combination of strong trend knowledge and understanding of the direction of the market backed up by diligent and high quality research breeds consistent success.

 Whilst I will often take advantage of a strong trend, even if I think it’s a little bit silly, I always make sure I do not stray too far from the fundamental win mechanics of the game.

 Dividends and the potential to win dividends is, after all, the only thing that gives any player on FI real value.